-In the same way that it is possible for the executives to earn more than 100% of the quantitative portion of the Target STI, since 1 July 2015 it has been possible for the executives to earn up to 150% of the qualitative portion if, in the Board's view, they have been instrumental in specific events occurring within the year that have very significantly enhanced Sonic's value and/or its brands, reputation or standing without necessarily having impacted on Sonic's profit in the year.
 An annual assessment of each executive's performance is made by the Remuneration and Nomination Committee and a recommendation made to the Board for final determination.
 The table above shows the total STI amounts awarded by year.
-For the 2016 financial year the full 30% of target STI was awarded under the qualitative factors (but none of the potential additional 50% of the 30%), as the Board is satisfied that the executives performed strongly in the areas of assessment during 2016, and no issues have arisen during the year that would suggest anything to the contrary.
-EBITDA growth of 20.5% was achieved in 2016, exceeding the target level, resulting in 85.7% of the relevant 70% of target STI being paid.
+For the 2017 financial year 30% (2016: 30%) of the target STI was awarded under the qualitative factors above as, following a detailed assessment of each criteria, the Board was satisfied that the executives performed strongly in the areas of assessment during 2017, and no issues have arisen during the year that would suggest anything to the contrary.
+It is possible for the executives to earn up to 150% of the qualitative portion of the target STI, however this was not awarded in 2017 (or 2016).